-In Iowa, state and federal law, requires that only first year, or “passage” birds on their first migration south, may be used for falconry.
+In Iowa, state and federal law require that only first-year, or “passage” birds on their first migration south, may be used for falconry.
 In the case of the Redtail, a bird would be obtained in late September or October on the migration, and be trained and hunted throughout the winter season.
 In most cases, once spring has arrived, the vast majority of these birds are once again released back into the wild when the northerly migration is taking place.
-In effect, the bird has been assisted and sustained throughout the most difficult period in it’s life.
-It’s hunting skills will continue to be tested, refined and improved, while being cared for by the falconer, and once released, it’s chances of survival are greatly enhanced.
+In effect, the bird has been assisted and sustained throughout the most difficult period in its life.
+Its hunting skills will continue to be tested, refined, and improved while being cared for by the falconer, and once released, its chances of survival are greatly enhanced.

 Even without this particular form of assistance, as was noted earlier, federal studies have indicated that because of the low number of people participating in falconry, and the abundance of birds of prey, there is no negative impact on raptor populations from falconry.
 It should also be noted that the study indicated that falconry has had no negative impact on game species as well.